 This New York-based company prides itself on making it easy for people to buy and sell furniture.
 It’s free to list your second-hand furniture on AptDeco.
 If you make a sale, you’ll be charged selling fees of 19-29%.

 You don’t have to worry about curation, payments, insurance or deliveries; it’s all handled for you.
 All you need to do is list the used furniture.
 You get paid quickly after your furniture sells- 24-48 hours after delivery is confirmed.
 Not sure how to price your secondhand furniture?
 Try out this used furniture calculator to get the current value of your furniture.

 19. Sotheby’s Home

-Sotheby’s Home is an online consignment shop.
+Sotheby’s Home is a consignment shop that sells your used furniture online.
 Sell your antique, vintage, new, and gently-used furniture, lighting, and accessories with this site.
 They do not accept the following brands:

 - Crate & Barrel

 - Pottery Barn

 - Ethan Allen

 - Raymour & Flanigan